don1138/blender-qle/README.md

 Click **Clear Environment** to delete QLE Lights and Empty from scene, and set the ``World > Surface`` strength back to ``1``.

-Click **Clear All Lights & Empties** to delete ALL Lights and Empties from Scene.
-This is a temp fix while I figure out Error Handling for clicking Add Environment multple times, or Clear Environment when there is no QLE in Scene.

 ## Version History

 **1.1** – Enable nodes on all Lights, and add Blackbody Converter set to ``5000`` (daylight-ish) to Emission Shaders